 Well, me too.
 And you know what, turns out it isn’t that helpful.
 The good news is that the rate of house price increases are slowing in New Zealand.
 The bad news is that house prices are still pretty flippin high in the scheme of things.
 So, what do you do?
 Cry into a bowl latte?
 No…mostly because it tends to cause a bit of a scene.
 Right now I am looking for my first home, too.
 I would be flat out lying if I said it had all been easy.
 But, I am prepared to share some of my savings secrets.
-Consider it an early Christmas present, or a digital shoulder to cry on.

 Make your first home goals visible